GFA-spec/GFA-spec/GFA2.md

 A field for a
 [**CIGAR string**](https://samtools.github.io/hts-specs/SAMv1.pdf)
 or [**Dazzler-trace**](http://wp.me/p4o3kW-88)
-describing the alignment is last, but may be absent by giving a \*.
+describing the alignment is the last required field on the E-line, but may be absent by giving a \*.
 One gives a CIGAR string to describe an exact alignment relationship between the two segments.
 A trace string by contrast is given when one simply wants an accelerated method for computing an alignment between the two intervals.